 Joshua Project uses the terms "unreached" and "least-reached" to mean the same thing.
 The terms are used interchangeably on this website.
 An unreached or least-reached people is a people group among which there is no indigenous community of believing Christians with adequate numbers and resources to evangelize that people group.

-The original Joshua Project editorial committee selected the criteria less than 2% Evangelical Christian and less than 5% Christian Adherents.
+The original Joshua Project editorial committee selected the criteria less than 2% Evangelical Christian and less than 5% Professing Christians.
 While these percentage figures are somewhat arbitrary, "we should not underestimate the significance of the small group of people who have a vision of a just and gentle world.
-The quality of a whole culture may be changed when two percent of its people have a new vision." - Robert Bellah, Institute for Advanced Study at Princeton University, originally quote in Psychology Today in the 1970s, currently quoted in Christianity Today Oct 2011: 42.
+The quality of a whole culture may be changed when two percent of its people have a new vision." - Robert Bellah, Institute for Advanced Study at Princeton University, originally quoted in Psychology Today in the 1970s, currently quoted in Christianity Today Oct 2011: 42.

 Source: 1982 Lausanne Committee Chicago meeting, AD2000 & Beyond and Joshua Project.